bueler/stokes-ice-tutorial/README.md

   * In `stage3/` and `stage4/`, reading a `.msh` for the base mesh requires code modifications.
   * In `stage4/`, adding a surface mass balance requires code modifications.

-## other glacier-related Firedrake solvers
+## other glacier-related solvers using Firedrake

   * I wrote an earlier open-source Stokes solver for glaciology.
 It uses the same Firedrake/PETSc/Gmsh/Paraview stack.
 See the `py/stokes/` directory [in my McCarthy materials](https://github.com/bueler/mccarthy/tree/master/py/stokes).